VA-Explorer/va_explorer/docs/usage/features.md

 quickly assign a CoD to each by running InterVA5.
 To enable this, VA Explorer currently supports two ways to process VAs via CoD assignment, enumerated below.
-The home page lists a quick reference of VAs that either contain coding errors to be addressed or were assigned “Indeterminate” as the cause of death and may require further investigation.
+The home page lists a quick reference of VAs that either contain coding errors to be addressed or were assigned "Indeterminate" as the cause of death and may require further investigation.

 - **(Automatic) Click Run Coding Algorithms Button:** This format is the most user